ramigs/strapi-nuxt-article/strapi-nuxt.md

 };
 ```

-Now, we are ready to configure the Auth module.
-This is done by specifying the
+Now we are ready to configure the Auth module.
+This is done by mapping the local
-authentication endpoints for the local strategy with Strapi's authentication
+strategy endpoints with Strapi's authentication endpoints.
-endpoints.
-The local strategy is based on username and password authentication.

-Paste the code below into `nuxt.config.js`:
+Paste the code below into `./nuxt.config.js`:

 ```javascript
 /*